 In Sri Lanka, there are many national parks where you can see wild elephants.
-And even better you don’t have to go into a national park.
-They simply pass the main road during early morning or late afternoon.
+Even better, with some, you don’t even have to enter the park itself.
+For example, near Yala, the elephants pass along the main road in the early morning or late afternoon.

 1. Kaudulla National Park